xupeiwust/interactive-hex-meshing/README.md

 - yaml-cpp

 ## Linux Instruction
 The instruction is slightly different on various Linux distributions.
-We have tested on Arch Linux and Ubuntu 20.04.
+We have tested on Arch Linux and Ubuntu 20.04 and 22.04.
 First install all dependencies above using the respective package manager.
 Then download and unzip [Pytorch C++ frontend](https://pytorch.org/get-started/locally/) for Linux (tested with cxx11 ABI) -- it should be under the tab `Libtorch > C++/Java > CUDA 11.x`.
 Add `Torch_DIR=<unzipped folder>` to your environment variable lists (or add your unzipped folder to `CMAKE_PREFIX_PATH`).